 Other honorable mentions

 No discussion of sustainability would be complete without mentioning the women who have done pioneering work in defense of people and the planet.
 This includes brave souls like Berta Cáceres who paid for their social and environmental advocacy with their lives.
-In the far north Sheila Watt-Cloutier has emerged as the world’s leading voice on Arctic climate impacts and human rights.
-In South America Marina Silva is a prominent advocate for the protection of the Amazon.
-In Africa Wangari Matthai founded the Green Belt Movement that has led to more than 13 million trees being planted in Africa.
+In the far north, Sheila Watt-Cloutier has emerged as the world’s leading voice on Arctic climate impacts and human rights.
+In South America, Marina Silva is a prominent advocate for the protection of the Amazon.
+In Africa, Wangari Matthai founded the Green Belt Movement which has led to more than 13 million trees being planted in Africa.

-Women like Dr Gro Harlem Brundtland and Hunter Lovins are well known thought leaders who have helped define better approaches to development and business.
+Women like Dr. Gro Harlem Brundtland and Hunter Lovins are well-known thought leaders who have helped define better approaches to development and business.
 Brundtland is widely regarded as the mother of sustainable development and Lovins has been at the forefront of the sustainability movement for more than three decades.
-As the President and Founder of Natural Capitalism Solutions Lovins has been a powerful advocate for renewable energy and energy efficiency.
+As the President and Founder of Natural Capitalism Solutions Lovins have been a powerful advocate for renewable energy and energy efficiency.